siduction/sidu-manual/data/en/0003-help_en.md

 [Debian reference card - to print on a single sheet](https://www.debian.org/doc/manuals/refcard/refcard.en.pdf)
 [HOWTOs from the Debian site](https://www.debian.org/doc/#howtos) (automatically in your language if browser is localized)
-[Debian Reference: Basics and System Administration](http://qref.sourceforge.net/index.en.php) (documents available as HTML, text, PDF and PS)
+[Debian Reference: Basics and System Administration](http://qref.sourceforge.net/index.en.php) (documents available as HTML, text, PDF, and PS)
 [Common Unix Printing System CUPS](https://www.cups.org/) (In KDE, the KDE Help Center provides information about CUPS.)
 [LibreOffice](https://libreoffice.org/) (There is a wide choice in the "Help" menu.)

-<div id="rev">Last edited: 2022/01/13</div>
+<div id="rev">Last edited: 2022/03/29</div>